Go back

 Best GPU for LLM Inference, Fine-Tuning, and Training (2026)

-Choosing the GPU for your LLM work is the biggest hardware decision in any project.
+VRAM and memory bandwidth determine the right GPU for LLM work, not raw compute.
 The wrong choice means models don't load, inference stalls, or fine-tuning costs spiral.
 The right choice is not the most powerful GPU; it is the one that matches your workload, model size, and budget.

 Two Specs That Decide Everything: VRAM and Bandwidth

 VRAM determines whether your model loads at all.
 Memory bandwidth determines how fast tokens are generated.
-For LLM workloads, every other GPU spec, TFLOPS, CUDA core count, clock speed, is secondary to these two numbers.
+TFLOPS, CUDA core count, and clock speed are secondary for LLM workloads.

 How to Calculate VRAM Requirements for Any Model